cs1302uga/cs1302-tutorials/visibility/visibility.md

 ## Private Visibility Notes

-**Visibility has nothing to do with objects.** Instead, it has to do with classes.
+We leave out the usual private visibility examples in this section and instead focus on addressing the common misconception that objects have something to do with visibility. **Visibility has nothing to do with objects in Java.**
-To illustrate this, consider the following UML diagram for a `Point2D` class which is used to represent immutable `(x,y)` coordinates in a graph:
+Instead, visibility has to do with classes.
+To illustrate this, consider the following UML diagram for a `Point2D` class which is used to represent immutable (i.e., non-modifiable) points described by `(x,y)` coordinates:

 <center>
 <img src="Point2D.png">